 I was in a quilting fabric shop a few months back.
 Of course its impossible to go in without buying something.
 But when I find a fabric I like, the thoughts are, what is this good for?

 It could be that I just like it – good enough.
 Or, would I use it for a backing, a border, binding, background fabric or piecing.
 I also consider what other fabrics I have and does it fit with something I already have?
-Then there is always the worry, will I have enough for that portion of the quilt?
-Im sure, that Im not alone in thinking like that.
+Then there is always the worry…. will I have enough for that portion of the quilt?
+I’m sure, that Im not alone in thinking like that.

 Anyhow getting back to the shop.
 I was speaking with one of the ladies who worked there, and I asked her about how she resists buying fabric – being there all the time.
 She said of course she had no shortage of fabric at home and that she was always buying new pieces to take home.
 I said to her that she must be excited to take it home and start cutting it up.
-Oh no, she replied I don’t cut it, I can’t bear to cut it up!
+Oh no, she replied I don’t cut it!!!!
+I can’t bear to cut it up!

 There is no point of having fabric to never use – is there?
 Don’t just keep the cupboards warm.
-Think of using whats already in your stash.
+Think of using what is already in your stash.
 I think its a good idea to have a look at the fabric we have already purchased.
-For myself I have tried to be more selective about what Im buying in terms of what is missing from my stash.
+For myself, I have tried to be more selective about what Im buying in relation to what is missing from my stash.

 Think of fabric as your paint palate.
 I realised my stash is low on light colours, neutrals and reds.
 Find out whats missing from your stash.
 At least when you go into a fabric shop you can think about what you might need rather than just random purchases.